GfSE/SAF-Specification/developing-saf/metamodel-guideline/modelguideline.md

 E.g. A viewpoint could compute a requirement to state mapping by following the relations from “requirement” over “transits to state” to “state”.

-In order to specify such queries, a new derived relationship between state and requirement is drawn and marked by the stereotype **<<SAF_derived_relationship>>**.
+In order to specify such queries, a new derived relationship between state and requirement is drawn and marked by the stereotype **<<SCM_derived_relationship>>**.
 The description of the derived relationship must contain sufficient information how the information is to be derived.

 Example: